vuestorefront/storefront-ui/packages/vue/docs/faq.md

 Currently we are in the process of collecting your frequently asked questions so we can write all of them here for everyone that are interested.

-If you have some questions that someone would appreciate of its answer - please contact [with us](meet-the-team.md) :)
+If you have some questions that someone would appreciate of its answer - please [contact us](meet-the-team.md) :)

 ## 1. How can I override Storefront UI global CSS variables?